Specialties

 - Describe symptoms and signs of renal artery stenosis (CR3)

-- Give different pathological types of renal artery stenosis and describe people who might typically be affected by each (CR3)
+- Learn the different pathological types of renal artery stenosis and describe people who might typically be affected by each (CR3)

 - Describe investigations that can be used to confirm the diagnosis of renal artery stenosis (CR3)